cklerma-sudo/ser321-fall25-B-cklerma/Assignment6/gRPC regOnOff - given/README.md

 # GRPC Services and Registry

-The following folder contains a Registry.jar which includes a Registering service where Nodes can register to allow clients to find them and use their implemented GRPC services.

-Some more detailed explanations will follow and please also check the build.gradle file

 ## Run things locally without registry
 To run see also video.
 To run locally and without Registry which you should do for the beginning